 - 3.1 Newcastle-under-Lyme Borough Council has proactively engaged and undertaken the 'duty-to-co-operate' with neighbouring and closely related Local Planning Authorities, Staffordshire County Council and other key partners.
-The specific means utilised for engagement has varied between different partners but generally involved: - - Duty-to-Co-operate discussions at appropriate times in the development of the Local Plan. - Formal and informal correspondence (where necessary). - Consultation during the various 'Regulation 18' (plan making) consultations undertaken to inform the NUL Local Plan.
-The 'Regulation 18' consultations undertaken to inform the Local Plan include: - - Issues and Strategic Options Consultation 01 November until the 24 January 2022 - First Draft Local Plan Consultation 19 June 2023 until the 14 August 2023. - Duty-to-Co-operate discussions will also continue during the consultation on the Regulation 19 consultation for the Local Plan. - 3.2 At an officer level, informal structures exist though the Stoke and Staffordshire Officer District Group meetings which are held quarterly. - 3.3 There are also examples of joint evidence base documents being produced, including the Climate Change adaptation and mitigation study prepared by the County Council and including Staffordshire Districts. - 3.4 Engagement has also taken place over key pieces of evidence including the Strategic Transport Assessment which has involved a steering group in its production with representatives from neighbouring authorities including Cheshire East Council and Stoke-on-Trent City Council. - 3.5 As part of the preparation of the Local Plan, the Council has discussed several issues with neighbouring authorities regarding strategic cross boundary matters. - 3.6 This section sets out the emerging position with neighbouring authorities regarding strategic cross border matters. - 3.7 Paragraph 27 of the National Planning Policy Framework (2023) sets out the requirement for the preparation of Statements of Common Ground (SOCGs) as part of the process of preparing a Local Plan.
+The specific means utilised for engagement has varied between different partners but generally involved: - - Continual Duty-to-Co-operate discussions in the development of the Local Plan. - The exchanging of formal and informal correspondence (where necessary). - Consultation during the various 'Regulation 18' (plan making) consultations undertaken to inform the NUL Local Plan.
+The 'Regulation 18' consultations undertaken to inform the Local Plan include: - - Issues and Strategic Options Consultation 01 November until the 24 January 2022 - First Draft Local Plan Consultation 19 June 2023 until the 14 August 2023. - Consultation during the Regulation 19 (publication) stage of the NUL Local Plan - 12 August 2024 until the 7 October 2024 - Duty-to-Co-operate discussions have continued during the consultation on the Regulation 19 consultation for the Local Plan, up to submission of the Local Plan for examination. - 3.2 At an officer level, informal structures exist though the Stoke and Staffordshire Officer District Group (SDOG) meetings which are held quarterly.
+These meetings are an officer forum covering all the Staffordshire local planning authorities and Stoke-on-Trent City Council for discussion on matters relating to the preparation of respective Local and Neighbourhood Plans and all other planning policy matters. - 3.3 The Staffordshire Local Nature Partnership network provides for regular meetings to share knowledge and information in relation to local nature recovery.
+The group focuses on the implementation of Biodiversity Net Gain and the development of Local Nature Recovery Strategies. - 3.4 There are also examples of joint evidence base documents being produced, including the Climate Change adaptation and mitigation study prepared by the County Council and including Staffordshire Districts and Boroughs. - 3.5 Engagement has also taken place in respect of key pieces of evidence including the Strategic Transport Assessment which has involved a steering group in its production with representatives from neighbouring authorities and prescribed bodies including Cheshire East Council, Stokeon-Trent City Council and National Highways.